 Are you great with math and numbers but aren’t sure which degree or career path to pursue?
-A career in finance or accounting can match your strengths and passion with a useful degree and steady job market.
+A career in finance or accounting can match your strengths and passion with a useful degree and a steady job outlook.

 Finance and accounting careers have low unemployment rates and open roles are expected to increase at a rate faster than the average occupation.
-In fact, business and financial careers are projected to grow 10 percent by 2026, adding 773,800 new jobs to the field.
+In fact, business and financial careers are projected to grow seven percent on average by 2031, adding 715,100 new jobs to the field.

 Skills Needed for Finance and Accounting Jobs